SAP-samples/teched2024-IN180/exercises/ex5/README.md

-# Exercise 5 - Deploy an API Artefact to connect to an S/4HANA OData Service
+# Exercise 5 - Deploy an API Artifact to connect to an S/4HANA OData Service

-In this exercise, we will deploy and manage an API Artefact to connect to a S/4HANA Business Partner OData Service.
+In this exercise, we will deploy and manage an API Artifact to connect to a S/4HANA Business Partner OData Service.
 The metadata document for the said OData Service is provided in the `resources` folder of this exercise.
 Download the `gwsample-metadata.edmx` file from the resources folder.
 <br> Also, you will need a modified version of the OpenAPI spec definition in the YAML format that gets internally generated from the said EDMX file for the API artifact.
 Download the `gwsample-basic.yaml` file from the [resources](/exercises/ex5/resources) folder.

 ## Identity the S/4HANA OData Service

-As a prerequisite, we must first identify the S/4HANA OData service we want to expose and manage as an API Artefact.
+As a prerequisite, we must first identify the S/4HANA OData service we want to expose and manage as an API Artifact.
 Luckily, we don't have to look too far and the standard BEP namespace in a S/4HANA system enables standard content that we can use out of the box.
 > [!NOTE]
 > Access to an on-premise S/4HANA system has not been provided as part of this TechEd exercise.
 The screenshot here is just for your information.
 >